Mayer Carl von Rothschild: Early life

 He studied law at the University of Göttingen and the University of Berlin.

 Career

-After studying law, he joined the family banking firm in Frankfurt.
-Following the deaths of his father and uncle (Amschel Mayer Rothschild), Mayer Carl and his brother Wilhelm Carl von Rothschild became heads of the firm.
+After studying law, he joined the family banking firm M. A. Rothschild & Söhne in Frankfurt.
+Following the death of their uncle Amschel Mayer Rothschild, Mayer Carl and his brother Wilhelm Carl von Rothschild became heads of the firm.

 In 1854, the firm was made Banker to the Court of Prussia.
 He was appointed the Duchy of Parma consulship in Frankfurt, Consul of Bavaria and Austrian Consul-General and, in 1866, he took part in a Frankfurt delegation to Berlin to demand a reduction in the contribution to the war effort, was a deputy in the North German Diet, a member of the German Reichstag and took a seat on the Frankfurt city parliament.

 In 1871, Rothschild became the first Jewish member of the House of Lords of Prussia.

 Personal life

 On 6 April 1842, Rothschild married his cousin Louise von Rothschild at the London synagogue in Duke's Place.
 Together, the couple had seven daughters: